Table Of Contents

 Possibly the most important thing to think about when determining which type of display to select is the product the display will be promoting.
 What are the physical limitations of the product?

-How should the product be best displayed, is it physically on the display or showcased through imagery?
+How should the product be best displayed?
+Is it physically on the display or showcased through imagery?

-There are multiple benefits to both physically displaying the product and showing through imagery or directional information.
+There are multiple benefits to both physically displaying the product and showing it through imagery or directional information.

 This decision will provide the information required to know how strong the display needs to be or how much space is needed for print.